Introduction and Background

 So do we have the database bid 2 or 3 of a 7-card major in an 11-HCP hand after 1-P-P?
 Frankly, I don't know.

 This illustrates the difficulties in trying to translate bridge literature on bidding, even by the very best writers in the business, into a database structure.
-A situation like this normally requires two entries in BidBase, one for a 2-bid and one for a 3-bid, with each bid given 50(%) in the Percent field unless until better information is found.
+A situation like this normally requires two entries in BidBase, one for a 2-bid and one for a 3-bid, with each bid given a 0.5 in the Percent field unless and until better information is found.

 Despite the large number of entries in the database, the criteria for some entries are still relatively broad.
 This means that as you use the database, you will find hands which are exceptions to these criteria.